 - Once the phone is switched on, you will be met with a number of pages that ask you to choose a language, country and Wi-Fi network (if you have one available).
 You will then be given three options ‘Set Up as New Phone’, ‘Restore from iCloud Backup’ and ‘Restore from iTunes Backup’.

 - You will then be prompted you to connect your new iPhone to the computer.

 - iTunes will notice when you’ve connected your new phone and you will be welcomed with a greeting message, ‘Welcome to your new iPhone.’

 - Click ‘File’ at the top of the screen, hover your mouse over ‘Devices’ and select ‘Restore from Backup...’ and select the most recent backup.

 - Set your phone down and allow for the data transfer to complete.

-Looking for a deal on the new iPhone 7?
+Looking for a deal on the latest iPhones?
 Compare the best contract plans below: